Tips & Tricks

 With the rise in popularity of the sous vide method of cooking, the culinary experts at Snake River Farms have narrowed down how to get the best results for a sous vide picanha.
 Simply follow these steps:

-1. First, you’ll want to season your picanha liberally with kosher salt and let it rest at room temperature for about 45 minutes.
+1. Season your picanha liberally with kosher salt and let it rest at room temperature for about 45 minutes.
 We recommend scoring the fat cap with a knife in a crosshatch pattern to allow the seasoning to better penetrate the fat cap.

 2. Heat your sous vide water bath to 135°F.